Journals and Ledgers Explained

 Page/

-Reference number of subsidiary book where the entry was
+Reference number of subsidiary book

 first recorded